Create a new playbook in using the classic playbook editor

 Playbooks in the same folder cannot have the same name.
 Playbooks in different folders can have the same name.
 Click the plus and minus icons to zoom in or zoom out.

-Go to Add a new block to your Splunk Phantom playbook to learn how to add a new block and begin building your playbook.
+Go to Add a new block to your playbook using the classic playbook editor to learn how to add a new block and begin building your playbook.

 Organizing your playbooks can help you quickly assess the purpose of each playbook.
 The following is a list of recommendations on how to name and organize your playbooks.